WalterMaroney/Cosmos.Cms/Documentation/DevelopingWithCosmos.md

 If you would like to make contributions to the [Editor repository](https://github.com/CosmosSoftware/Cosmos.Cms) you will need a [Telerik UI for ASP.NET Core](https://www.telerik.com/aspnet-core-ui) developer's license.
 [If you do not have a license, you can get a free trial](https://www.telerik.com/).
 You DO NOT need a Telerik license to develop with the Publisher or any other of Cosmos CMS repos.

-For the repository to successfully build and, Docker and Nuget actions to complete, you will need the following "Secrets" in your repository:
+The GitHub actions within the editor repository need the following secrets set:

-Telerik Account information that will enable Telerik NuGet package installation:
+To enable Telerik NuGet package installation, you will need:
 * TELERIK_USER (User name of your Telerik Account)
 * TELERIK_PASSWORD (Passoword of your account)